Penguin Books

-Penguin Books Limited is an English publishing house.
-It was co-founded in 1935 by Allen Lane with his brothers Richard and John, as a line of the publishers the Bodley Head, only becoming a separate company the following year.
-Penguin revolutionised publishing in the 1930s through its inexpensive paperbacks, sold through Woolworths and other stores for sixpence, bringing high-quality fiction and non-fiction to the mass market.
-Its success showed that large audiences existed for several books.
-It also significantly affected modern British popular culture through its books concerning politics, the arts, and science.
+Penguin Books Limited is a British publishing house that was co-founded in 1935 by Allen Lane with his brothers Richard and John.
+Originally an imprint of publishers The Bodley Head, Penguin became a separate company the following year.
+Penguin revolutionised publishing in the 1930s with its inexpensive paperbacks, sold through Woolworths and other shops for sixpence, bringing high-quality fiction and non-fiction to the mass market.
+When the first Penguin paperbacks were launched in 1935, they were priced at just sixpence, the same as a packet of cigarettes, making quality literature affordable to a mass audience.
+Its success showed that large audiences existed for serious books.
+It also affected modern British society through its books concerning politics, the arts and science.

-Penguin Books is now an imprint of the worldwide Penguin Random House, a conglomerate formed in 2013 by its merger with American publisher Random House, a subsidiary of German media conglomerate Bertelsmann.
-Penguin Group was previously wholly owned by Pearson plc, the British global media company which also owned the Financial Times.
-When Penguin Random House was formed, Pearson had a 47% stake in the new company, which was reduced to 25% in July 2017.
+Penguin Books is now an imprint of the multinational Penguin Random House, a conglomerate formed in 2013 by its merger with American publisher Random House, a subsidiary of German media conglomerate Bertelsmann.
+Penguin Group had been wholly-owned by Pearson plc, the British global media company which also owned the Financial Times.
+When Penguin Random House was formed, Pearson had a 47 per cent stake in the new company, which was reduced to 25 per cent in July 2017.
 Since April 2020, Penguin Random House has been a wholly-owned subsidiary of Bertelsmann.
-It is one of the largest English-language publishers known as the Big Five, along with Holtzbrinck/Macmillan, Hachette, HarperCollins and Simon & Schuster.
+It is part of the Big Five, a group of the largest English-language publishers, along with Holtzbrinck–Macmillan, Hachette, HarperCollins and Simon & Schuster.

-Penguin Books has its registered office in the City of Westminster, London, England.
+Penguin Books has its registered office in the City of Westminster, London.